Last updated on January 17th, 2023 at 02:38 pm

-Drinking enough water to flush out toxins is also important in combating headaches that are caused by oily foods.
+Drinking enough water, rather than carbonated drinks to flush out toxins is also important in combating headaches that are caused by oily foods.
 Adopting healthy lifestyle choices is essential to maintaining a suffering free body.

 Avoidance of very oily products is the only immediate remedy for fixing a headache caused by oily foods.
 In the long run, including a healthy exercise regimen, monitoring one’s water intake, and eating healthy goes a long way.

 Dairy products including milk are one of the most widely known migraine triggering foods.
 Since these are consumed quite often, they are after caffeine and chocolates, a leading trigger for migraine.

 Additionally, a lot of individuals are lactose intolerant but unaware of it.
 In a lot of countries, lactose intolerance is not even understood.

 As such, people continue to consume milk thereby continually experiencing distressing symptoms.